 Palm Beach County is home to some of the most stunning coastlines in Southern Florida.
 Spend some time exploring the 47 miles of white sand beaches, spanning from Jupiter to Boca Raton.
 With nearly 30 tropical beach parks, there’s a beach for every need.

 At Lion Country Safari African Adventure, you can travel to a different continent, without leaving the state of Florida.
 This drive-through safari park has over 1,000 animals roaming free on the grounds, from giraffes and zebras to rhinos and antelope.
 After the drive, guests can continue the fun at the Safari World Amusement Park, which features six rides, animal shows, and dozens of animal exhibits.
-Keep the animal action going at Palm Beach Zoo & Conservation Society, home to more than 500 animals, including some rare species like the Malayan Tiger.
+Keep the action going at Drive Shack, with 96 full service all-weather hitting bays across three levels, 300+ TV’s for game-watching and entertainment, as well as interactive games and golf courses this is sure to be a hole in one experience!

 Science is exciting at the South Florida Science Center & Aquarium, featuring educational, interactive exhibits and a 10,000-gallon fresh and salt water aquarium.
 Athletes can get up close and personal with some of the ocean’s most incredible residents at Loggerhead Marinelife Center.
 The organization works to conserve ocean ecosystems through educational exhibits.